White Wood Clove Polyps Soft Coral

 This is an easy polyp to control as it's woody base flesh makes it easy to pull off the rocks, often times in a full string.

 The main pic is a Parent of this coral & smaller specimen images are sample babies unless a WYSIWYG is offered & selected.
-Babies are mounted to real live rock unless otherwise noted.
+Babies are mounted to real live rock.

 EST. 2003